SESiWi Project Logo

 Who we are

-We are part of Chair for Strategy and Organization (TUMCSO).
+We are part of the Chair for Strategy and Organization (TUMCSO).
 We work as an interdisciplinary team on internationally relevant research questions in the areas of DEI (Diversity, Equity and Inclusion), Strategy, Leadership, Organization, Innovation and Entrepreneurship and Blockchain.
 In our research, we work with quantitative-empirical methods.
 We publish the results of our research in leading scientific journals and present them at international conferences.
 We provide our students with the latest scientific and practice-oriented knowledge.

 Prof. Dr. Isabell Welpe